| | | | | |

 • Vegan butter.
 Gives tenderness and moisture

-• Gluten Free flour.
+• Gluten-free flour.
 Builds Structure

 • Cornstarch.
 Softens cookies